marcinjahn/technology-notebook/src/docs/programming/angular/ngrx.md

 Any `dispatch` that "modifies" the store, would bring data via the subscription.

-::: tip
+::: warning Unsibscribe
-We do not have to `unsubscribe` from NgRx store subscriptions.
-It will happen automatically.
+Like with any subscription, we need to rememebr to `unsubscribe` on destroy.
 :::

 ## Side Effects